 You can expect: Constant change – No two events are the same.
 Events are unique with their own set of challenges.
 The industry of event management is also constantly growing and evolving as the expectations for events are getting higher and higher.
 Fun and glamorous – Expect a fast paced environment that is constantly on the go, where you will get the chance to work in magnificent locations and sometimes with famous people.

 Hard work – You will be constantly negotiating, managing people and budgets, while keeping close attention to every small detail.
 Rewarding – At the end of every event, you will see all the hard work you have put into it and see what a good job you have done.

 How to get started planning events?

+Just volunteer.
 It not just brings you the first-hand experience you need; you also gain the credibility you can use to gain future potential customers if they know you’ve worked with a successful event.

-There are multiple training courses available for event management.
+Get training.There are multiple training courses available for event management.